mjf1406/reparper/README.md

 -   UX: PDFs are generated and downloaded
 -   BE: Ensure there are line breaks between each Subject Achievement Comment bullet point.
 -   BE: Ensure the comments remove new line breaks and that they are replaced with spaces when adding the Long-form Comments
+-   PDF: need to check to make sure the font sizes all match
+-   PDF: need to make sure the fonts are the correct fonts

 ## Change Log

+2025/01/24

+-   BE: PDF populates now!
+-   UX: added loading states for the PDF generation

 2025/01/23